-CTE S CTE Standards and Benchmarks 06.0 Explain the properties of matter and heat behaviorThe student will be able to: 06.01 Describe and explain freezing point, critical temperature and absolute zero.
-06.02 Explain the gas laws (Dalton, Boyle and Charles) used when dealing with air and its properties.
-06.03 Describe matter, heat and heat transfer.
+CTE S Standards and Benchmarks 06.0 Explain the properties of matter and heat behaviorThe student will be able to: 06.01 Describe and explain freezing point, critical temperature and absolute zero.
+06.02 Explain the gas laws (Dalton, Boyle and Charles) used when dealing with air and its properties and be able to make calculations and conversions using these laws.
+06.03 Describe matter, heat and heat transfer and understand radiant, convection, and conduction heat.
 06.04 Differentiate between heat and temperature.
 06.05 Explain and distinguish among the characteristics of the three states of matter.
 06.06 Explain the relationship between temperature and humidity.
 06.07 Differentiate between latent heat and sensible heat.
-07.0 Describe the history and concepts of heating, air-conditioning and refrigerationThe student will be able to: 07.01 Explain the basic principles of heating, ventilation and air-conditioning.
+07.0 Describe the history and concepts of HVAC/RThe student will be able to: 07.01 Explain the basic principles of heating, ventilation and air-conditioning.
 07.02 Identify the refrigeration cycle.
 07.03 Identify and explain the four major refrigeration components.
 07.04 Identify and explain the characteristics of a compression-cycle refrigerant system.
 07.05 Differentiate between air-conditioning and refrigeration.
 07.06 Differentiate between split systems, mini-splits and package systems.